ianarawjo/ChainForge/GUIDE.md

 If you've scored responses with an evaluator node, this exports the scores as well.

 ------------------
-## Python Evaluator Node
+## Code Evaluator Node

-Score responses by writing an evaluate function in Python.
+Score responses by writing an evaluate function in Python or JavaScript.
+This section will refer to Python evaluator, but the JavaScript one is similar.

-You must declare a `def evaluate(response)` function which will be called by ChainForge for every response in the input.
+To use a code evaluator, you must declare a `def evaluate(response)` function which will be called by ChainForge for every response in the input.
 You can add other helper functions or `import` statements as well.

 For instance, here is a basic evaluator to check the length of the response: